-One day, while looking at a brain slice through the microscope, I observed something unexpected - I saw some of the most beautiful cells in the brain.
+One day, while looking at a brain slice through the microscope, Dana observed something unexpected - she saw some of the most beautiful cells in the brain.

-I study Purkinje cells, a type of neuron that resides in the back of the brain in an area called the cerebellum.
-While observing these neurons, I immediately realized that they bear a striking structural similarity to trees.
+Dana studies Purkinje cells, a type of neuron that resides in the back of the brain in an area called the cerebellum.
+While observing these neurons, she immediately realized that they bear a striking structural similarity to trees.
 In fact, this "Purkinje Pattern" - larger branches subdividing into smaller branches - is present all throughout nature on both microscopic and macroscopic scales.
 These neurons are about 100 microns (0.1 millimeters) tall, but a similarly shaped tree could be 50 meters (~150 ft) tall.

-The characteristic structure of these neurons always draws me in, and I often ponder why this shape has developed so many times in nature.
-You can find examples of the Purkinje Pattern not only in tree branches, but also roots, coral, antlers, lightning, capillary networks, river tributaries, phone tree networks, veins in a leaf, social media networks, and even in our own consciousness as we make decisions.
-Below, you will see my neuron, which shows Purkinje neurons in all their branched glory.
+The characteristic structure of these neurons always draws Dana in, and she often ponder why this shape has developed so many times in nature.
+You can find examples of the Purkinje Pattern not only in tree branches, but also roots, coral, antlers, lightning, capillary networks, river tributaries, phone tree networks, veins in a leaf, social media networks, and even your our own consciousness as you make decisions.
+Below, you will see real images from Dana’s laboratory, which show Purkinje neurons in all their branched glory.